containerd/nerdctl/README.md

 Unimplemented `docker network inspect` flags: `--verbose`

 ### :whale: nerdctl network rm
-Remove one or more networks
+Remove one or more networks by name or identifier

 :warning network removal will fail if there are containers attached to it.